 - The Field Mapping Editor is invoked by double-clicking on a data flow that connects the output container of a previous operation to the input container of the next operation. - It can be used to specify the field mappings between the containers (ie. how the contents of the fields will be copied at runtime) as well as the properties of the fields in the containers. - Fields can be created and removed using the top-right toolbar or delete key.
 To specify a field mapping, drag a source field to a destination field using the mouse.
 Invalid mappings will be not be allowed, or highlighted in red.
 If the destination container has a pseudo field called '{add}' then dragging a mapping line to it will create a copy of the source field as well as the mappings to it (not for container field in some circumstances).
-This pseudo field mechanism is used as a prompt to where input (parameter) fields are expected to be created as well as facilitating their creation. - Click on a field to view its properties, and change them (component-defined fields are generally read-only but their default value can nonetheless be updated). - Right-click for other functions including copy, paste and for adding an in-line function call. - A destination field does not have to be mapped to and could, if necessary, be set to a constant value (right-click field, 'Set Constant'), or have a default value set. - Dragging from source container to a destination container will attempt to map fields between the two containers.
-This auto-mapping only applies to fields of the same name (case-insensitive) and type (as might be the due to copy/paste of a field hierarchy).
+This pseudo field mechanism is used as a prompt to where input (parameter) fields are expected to be created as well as facilitating their creation. - Click on a field to view its properties, and change them (component-defined fields are generally read-only but their default value can nonetheless be updated). - Right-click for other functions including copy, paste and for adding an in-line function call. - A destination field does not have to be mapped to and could, if necessary, be set to a constant value (right-click field, 'Set Constant'), or have a default value set. - Dragging from a source container to a destination container will attempt to map fields between the two containers.
+This auto-mapping only applies to fields of the same name (case-insensitive) and type (as might be created by copy/paste of a field hierarchy).
 The Auto-map tool performs the same function but at the top level.

-- All mappings can be removed with tool - Slurp has 7 field types, made up of 6 data (text, integer, decimal, date/time, boolean and binary) plus the container type.
-It is not possible to map from one type directly to a different type without either using a conversion function for specifying that the source field permits auto-conversion ie. by default, no automatic type conversions are performed. - The toolbar elements and field properties may be disabled, depending on field selection and whether the field is read-only (a component-defined field). - Incorrect mapping lines are red dashed.
-If a field is in labelled in red then hover the mouse over it to find the reason. - Normally, the source field and destination field must be of the same data type to be able to connect them together.
-However, if the source field is marked as 'Type-convertable' then some standard type conversions are permitted, e.g text to integer, but this will cause a runtime error if, eg. text isn't valid integer text. - If the destination field is a container that allows user-added parameters then the pseudo-destination field '{add}' specifies where additional component parameter fields are to be populated.
+- Slurp has 7 field types, made up of 6 data types (text, integer, decimal, date/time, boolean and binary) plus the container type.
+It is not possible to map from one type directly to a different type without either using a conversion function Fn or specifying that the source field permits auto-conversion ie. by default, no automatic type conversions are performed. - The toolbar elements and field properties may be disabled, depending on field selection and whether the field is read-only (a component-defined field). - Incorrect mapping lines are red dashed.
+If a field is in labelled in red then hover the mouse over it to find the reason. - If the destination field is a container that allows user-added parameters then the pseudo-destination field '{add}' specifies where additional component parameter fields are to be populated.
 These are usually data fields (ie. not a container), but for some components a container can also be specified.